For Patients & Caregivers

 Specifically, data stored is encrypted at the storage level using AES-256.
 These data encryption keys are stored with the data, encrypted with (“wrapped” by) key encryption keys that are exclusively stored and used inside a secured Key Management Service.
 AppArmor (a Linux Security Module) security policies are applied to all the containers running the machine learning services.
 Data is protected as it travels over the internet during read and write operations using HTTPS.
 We use HIPAA Compliant products and services for data storage and processing.

-Your audio is run through our machine learning algorithms which create a transcript of meaningful moments.
+After you finish recording your doctor patient conversation, your audio is run through our machine learning algorithms which create a transcript of meaningful moments.
 That, as well as any additional information you choose to upload to your account, is securely stored on our servers.

 In addition to using state-of-the-art security systems, we also have strict internal access-control policies to prevent privacy violations.